 - preserving carbon-rich soils through protection of wetlands and peatlands

-- obligatory nutrient management tool to improve water quality, reduce ammonia and Nitrous oxide levels
+- obligatory nutrient management tool to improve water quality, reduce ammonia and nitrous oxide levels

-- crop rotation instead of crop diversification.
+- crop rotation instead of crop diversification

 Farmers will have the possibility to contribute further and be rewarded for going beyond mandatory requirements.
 EU countries will develop voluntary eco-schemes to support and incentivise farmers to observe agricultural practices beneficial for the climate and the environment.

-Farmers at heart of Europe's society
+Farmers at the heart of Europe's society

 - encouraging EU countries to do more at national level, for example through more flexible rules on taxation and inheritance, to improve access to land for young farmers